telehash/interoper/tests/net-link.md

 ## Scenario

-The SUT must start an endpoint and write its keys and paths to `/shared/id_sut.json`.
+The Worker must start an endpoint and write its keys and paths to `/shared/id_worker.json`.

-The Driver must start an endpoint, load the keys and paths from `/shared/id_sut.json` and establish a link with the SUT.
+The Driver must start an endpoint, load the keys and paths from `/shared/id_worker.json` and establish a link with the worker.
 The driver must close the link after 2.5 minutes.

 ## Failure conditions